Grave 74

 FRANCES HERMAN

-There are no records of their early life or how they came to England, but by the 1851 census the family as living in 51 Killgrew St, Falmouth Cornwall.
-Samuel is recorded as Rabbi of the Falmouth Congregation, Abraham David as a Bookbinder and Pheobe as a scholar.
+There are no records of their early life or of when they came to England, but by the 1851 census the family was living at 51 Killigrew St, Falmouth, Cornwall.
+Samuel is recorded as Rabbi of the Falmouth congregation, Abraham as a bookbinder and Phoebe as a scholar (schoolchild).

-Perhaps the family moved to Bath because of Frances's health?
-She died in Bath in February 1860 after three years of continuous bronchitis.
+Frances died at home in Bath in February 1860 after three years of continuous bronchitis.

-Samuel's daughter Phoebe remained in Sheffield where she married Harris Cohen a watchmaker in 1862 and had three children.
-Samuel went to Australia with his second wife Sarah Jacob, arriving on 23 January 1864 in Port Philips Bay, and was the Jewish minister in Ballarat and then Geelong.
+Samuel remarried and went to Australia with his second wife Sarah Jacob, arriving on 23 January 1864 in Port Philips Bay.

 Census records